-In addition to the direct cost savings that a Digital Trade Credit solution generates, the other primary benefit of such a solution is the additional revenue that it can drive.
-Merchants that have implemented Digital Trade Credit report average revenue increases of 40%.
-Indeed, all else being equal, offering better payment terms is a good way for merchants to win more business than the competition.
-This is particularly true during economically turbulent times, when access to financing is normally constrained.
+In addition to the direct cost savings that a Digital Trade Credit solution generates, the other primary benefit of such a solution is that it brings merchants the opportunity to drive up revenues.
+Merchants that have implemented Digital Trade Credit solutions report that revenues increase on average by 40%.

-Winning new clients
+Winning more new clients

-A stronger value proposition for new clients
+A stronger value proposition for new customers

 A more streamlined sales process